Measuring Landing Page Optimization

 The red spots represent the page areas where the visitor clicked the most, the number of concentrated clicks goes down as the color becomes lighter.

-With the help of click maps you can ascertain if your visitors are clicking at the right places on your landing page.
-For example, the highest number of visitor clicks on a landing page should be on the CTA button as that should ideally be the only clickable element on the page, if your landing page has a conversion ratio of 1:1 i.e. one clickable element per conversion goal.
+With the help of click maps, you can ascertain if your visitors are clicking at the right places on your post-click landing page.
+For example, the highest number of visitor clicks on a post-click landing page should be on the CTA button as that should ideally be the only clickable element on the page, if your post-click landing page has a conversion ratio of 1:1 i.e. one clickable element per conversion goal.

-The majority of clicks on the page where on the ‘No Fees’ red badge instead of the primary call to action button, which meant that visitors where clicking on an unclickable page element and were exiting the page before fulfilling the conversion goal.
+The majority of clicks on the page were on the ‘No Fees’ red badge instead of the primary call to action button, which meant that visitors where clicking on an un-clickable page element and were exiting the page before fulfilling the conversion goal.

-Based on the data collected with the heat map, the service changed their landing page design:
+Based on the data collected with the heat map, the service changed their post-click landing page design:

 The new design has a yellow primary CTA button, that attracts visitor attention as is evident from this heat map: